MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 Make sure you print these outputs in each of these two directories `populations_all_random` and `populations_canada_random`.

 If you are struggling with this last step, have a look at the solution [here](populations_script.md).

+**IMPORTANT: Do not use the output files from today during the rest of the course.
+We will use other inputs.**

 ### Variant calling from whole genome re-sequencing data
 First, let's set up new folders for these analyses: